duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 `@import 'package-name'`
 ```
 // app/javascripts/stylesheet/application.css
-// this file name should have extension CSS not scss since @import command is different
+/* this file name should have extension CSS not scss since @import command is different */
 @import 'package-name'
-@import 'package-name/file-path/file.css'
+// this is the same as @import 'package-name/file-path/file.css'
 ```
 also import that css file
 ```